janvmusic/Learning/data-intensive-apps/chapter11.md

 In a log-based remember that all messages that need to be ordered consistently need to be routed to the same partition.

 #### **Consumer offsets**
+Consuming a partition sequentially makes it easy to tell which messages have been processed: _all messages with an offset less than the consumer's current offset._

+_Messages with a greater offset than customer's offset means that they have not been processed._

+In log-based systems, Brokers don't need acknowledgment for every message.
+It only needs to check the log and compare it with consumers offsets.

+The `offset` is similar to a _log sequence number_.
+The message broker behaves like a _leader db_, and the consumer like a _follower_

+If a consumer node fails, a new consumer gets assigned to that partition and starts at the last recorded offset.

+#### **Disk space usage**
+If you only append to the log, eventually you will run out of disk space

+The log is actually divided into segments, and from time to time old segments are deleted or archived.

+The log implements a bounded-size bugger that discards old messages when it gets full.
+This is known as _circular bugger_ or _ring buffer_

+In practice, log buffers can keep several days' or even weeks worth of messages

+Compared with other types of message systems, it remains consistent even if writes to the disk

+On the other hand the throughput of systems that keep messages in memory can be fast when the queue is small, but it degrades if the queue is long.

+#### **When consumers cannot keep up with producers**
+The log-based uses a buffer to keep as much messages as possible, it tries to not drop messages or apply backpressure.

+If a consumer falls so far behind that the messages it requires don't exist anymore, the consumer wont be able to read missing messages.

+As the buffer is large, there is enough time for a human operator to fix the slow consumer and allow it to catch up before it starts missing messages

+If a consumer falls behind, it wont affect other consumers.

+An advantage of this type of system is that: _you can experimentally consume a production log for development, testing or debugging purposes, without having to worry much about disrupting production services

+If a consumer crashes, the only thing that remains is the consumer offset

+#### **Replaying old messages**
+Within AMQP and JMS messages get destroyed once processed.

+Within log-based systems is more like reading from a file.
+Messages wont be destroyed.

+The only side effect is that the offset of the consumer moves forward.

+You also can manipulate the offset, so you can reuse the consumer to process another topic/queue

 ## Concepts
 **Batch processing** => Read a set of files as input and produce a new set of output files.